 Sophomore Album: On Trace La Route

 Maé raised the bar with his second studio album, 2010's On Trace La Route, which was France's best-selling album that year.
-The diamond-certified album produced the number one hit "Dingue Dingue Dingue," along with the hit singles "J'ai Laisse," "Je Me Lâche," "Parce Qu'on Sait Jamais," "Pourquoi C'est Beau," and "La Rumeur."
-It's one of my favorite French albums.
-Buy it below, and watch videos for some of the singles.
+The diamond-certified album produced the number one hit "Dingue Dingue Dingue," along with the hit singles "J'ai Laissé," "Je Me Lâche," "Parce Qu'on Sait Jamais," "Pourquoi C'est Beau," and "La Rumeur."
+It's one of the best French albums I've ever bought.

 After a successful tour, Maé released a live album called On Trace La Route Live, which features performances of songs from both his albums, along with two previously unreleased songs including the hit, "Un Peu de Blues."